evkx/evkx.github.io/content/models/dacia/spring/Spring_65HP/_index.md

 ## Battery, Range, and Charging

 The high-capacity battery has a gross capacity of 26.8 kWh and a net usable capacity of 25.0 kWh, providing a 1.8 kWh buffer (6.7%) for battery protection.
-The Lithium-Ion battery uses [LFP technology.](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp) This has some benefits and disadvantages from the typical NCA/NCM batteries.
+The Lithium-Ion battery utilizes [LFP technology](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp), offering both benefits and drawbacks compared to typical NCA/NMC batteries.

 According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 220 km (137 miles), with an energy consumption rate of 11.4 kWh/100 km (3 mi/kWh).
-For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.
+For more details about the range, see real-world data and range listings on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 30 kW.
-Charging from 0% to 100% takes approximately 80 minutes, while a more typical charging scenario from 10% to 80% takes 40 minutes with an average charging speed of 26 kW.
+Charging from 0% to 100% takes approximately 80 minutes, while a more typical scenario from 10% to 80% takes 40 minutes with an average charging speed of 26 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 4% to 67%.
 This results in an effective charging speed, including time lost, of 25 kW, with each charging session taking about 39 minutes and 30 seconds.

 ### Onboard Charger